pazguille/offline-first/README.md

 ## Tools

+[sw-toolbox](https://github.com/GoogleChrome/sw-toolbox): A collection of tools for service workers.

 [UpUp](https://www.talater.com/upup/): An Offline First library designed to be the easiest way to add offline capabilities to a site.

 [simple-serviceworker-tutorial](https://github.com/jakearchibald/simple-serviceworker-tutorial): A really simple ServiceWorker example, designed to be an interactive introduction to ServiceWorker.